tombatossals/angular-leaflet-directive/CONTRIBUTING.md

 * **grunt test:unit**.
 Executes only the [karma](http://karma-runner.github.io) unitary tests.
 * **grunt test:e2e**.
 Executes only the [protractor](https://github.com/angular/protractor) e2e tests.
 * **grunt coverage**.
 Generates a "coverage" folder with an [istanbul](https://github.com/gotwarlost/istanbul) report about the percentage of the code which is covered by the existing tests.
 * **grunt**.
-The default task watches for project files changes and when a change is detected, tries to build the library file passing the JSHint filter and the tests.
+The default task tries to build the library file and then runs the JSHint filter and unit tests.
 Let's see an example:

 ```
 $ grunt